ArweaveTeam/arweave-php/README.md

 $original_data = base64_decode(Helpers::base64urlDecode($encoded_data));
 //string(45) "{"body":"Test body","subject":"Test subject"}"
 ```
-This will give us the raw data (base64url encoded), it's useful if we also need other attributes about the transaction as we can extract other values (owner, signature, tags, etc) from the same `Transaction` variable.
+This will give us the raw data (still base64 url encoded).
+It's useful if we need the encoded data or we also need other attributes about the transaction, as we can extract other values (owner, signature, tags, etc) from the same `Transaction` variable and it still only requires one API call.

 #### Loading a Wallet
-To load a wallet you need a JSON Web Key (JWK), a JWK is simply a JSON representation of a public/private key pair, they look something like this:
+To load a wallet you need a Key file.
+Arweave uses JSON Web Keys (JWK) as the key file format, a JWK is simply a JSON representation of a public/private key pair and they look something like this:

 ```json
 {